-The charts below represent a summary of fraudulent activity reported to the Trust Safety Department from Jan.
-2021 – Dec.
-2021.
-The total amount of reported fraud loss is $1 million.
+The charts below represent a summary of fraudulent activity reported to the Law Society’s Trust Safety department this year, with a total loss of $94,000.

-Finally, consider obtaining insurance that would indemnify you for a fraud loss and consider purchasing employee theft insurance.
+Finally, consider whether you have or should get insurance that would indemnify you for a fraud loss.

-If you have any questions regarding trust account fraud, contact the Law Society’s Trust Safety department via email or at 403.228.5632.
+If you have any questions, comments or concerns, contact the Law Society’s Trust Safety department via email or at 403.228.5632.